Pre-marriage Counseling

 The Problem with Getting Married Without Prior Counseling

-While skipping pre-marriage counseling won't necessarily doom your marriage, there are some potential downsides to consider.
+While skipping pre marriage counseling won't necessarily doom your marriage, there are some potential downsides to consider.
 First, couples might enter marriage with unrealistic ideas about happiness.
 Counseling helps discuss how they'll handle conflict, finances, and chores, thereby managing expectations from the outset.
 Additionally, some couples shy away from tough topics like in-laws, finances, or past relationships.
 A neutral counselor can create a safe space to bring up these potentially volatile subjects.
 In other words, counseling provides a platform for open and honest communication, which can be difficult to achieve on your own.
 Furthermore, counseling teaches communication skills for navigating disagreements.
 Without them, couples might fall into patterns of yelling, withdrawing, or stonewalling.
 Consequently, unresolved conflict can build resentment and erode the foundation of a relationship.
 Even more importantly, we all have emotional baggage from past experiences.
 Counseling can help identify these and develop healthy coping mechanisms to avoid letting them impact the marriage.
 Unaddressed baggage can lead to unhealthy dynamics and misunderstandings down the line.
 Finally, partners might have different ideas about what marriage entails.
 Counseling helps surface these differences and find common ground.
 Through open communication, couples can establish healthy expectations and navigate potential challenges together.
 Even seemingly strong relationships can benefit from premarital counseling.
 It's an investment in your future happiness together.

 It's Normal for Couples to Skip this Step